The Department of Government & Politics provides students

 The Department’s graduate curriculum offers a wide range of courses

-institutions and public law; (b) International
+institutions and public law; (b) Comparative Politics and

-Relations/Comparative Politics with an emphasis on International
+International Relations, with an emphasis on and International Law

-Administration, with an emphasis on human resources management, and
+Administration with an emphasis on human resources management and

 The program will prepare graduates to: